kar-max/intern/README.md

 challenges face-
-i didnt had any any idea on were should i start with on my data analytics. solution- find from youtube and website using internet. sources- https://www.techtarget.com/searchcontentmanagement/definition/Microsoft-Power-BI https://careerfoundry.com/en/blog/data-analytics/what-is-data-analytics/
+i didnt had any any idea on were should i start with on my data analytics. solution- find from youtube and website using internet.<br>
+sources-
+https://www.techtarget.com/searchcontentmanagement/definition/Microsoft-Power-BI
+https://careerfoundry.com/en/blog/data-analytics/what-is-data-analytics/